axellancieri/axellancieri.github.io/README.md

 check myappsjs line 126 note once finished project

-add jquery to set of skills
+add jquery and gitHub to set of skills

 clear up on goals like what was already given to us done and what was the obstacle ahead